 A privately run sawmill near the Forest was a destination for sawlogs.
 The haul road goes through the creek.
 The creek is used to dispose of sawdust and slabs.

 Increases in harvest levels began in 1945 under a management plan revision.
 By 1954 annual saw timber harvest was above 200,000 BF.
-Prior to 1945 there were average annual harvest levels of around 100,000 BF of saw timber.
-However, salvage of dying chestnuts pushed harvest levels as high as 300,000 BF for a few years in the 1930’s.
+Before 1945 there were average annual harvest levels of around 100,000 BF of saw timber.
+However, salvage of dying chestnuts pushed harvest levels as high as 300,000 BF for a few years in the 1930s.
 The College not only sold the stumpage and logs, but also produced some lumber for construction, furniture, crafts, etc.

-In 100 years, 5,000 acres of the forest has produced some 16 million board feet of saw timber and a tremendous quantity of other wood products.
-Most of that land was acquired in an old field or just harvested condition (1898-1960).
-Land that contains inoperable sites, recreation areas, the Owsley Fork watershed and tracts acquired since 1960 have not contributed to the timber production base.
-Following implementation of a sustained-yield management plan, the College ran its own sawmill from 1960-70.
+The College ran its own sawmill from 1960-70.
+It did this after implementation of a sustained-yield management plan.
 That period saw an annual cut of 800,000 board feet.
 The complexity of the sawmill business did not fit the College well and the mill was sold.
-Timber production was suspended until the mid 1980’s.
-Current annual harvest levels are in the 500,000 to 750,000 board feet range and have both timber and wildlife management goals.
+Timber production was suspended until the mid 1980s.
+Current annual harvest levels are in the 500,000 to 750,000 board feet range.
+They have both timber and wildlife management goals.

 The sale of timber supports forestry operations.